makinbacon21/switchroot-script-builder/README.md

 Option to root with magisk

 # Requirements
-Ubuntu 20.04+ (WSL not supported, WSL2 support coming in future)
+Ubuntu 20.04+ (WSL2 works now on NTFS or ext4 filesystems)

 16GB RAM (or smaller amounts with a sizeable swapfile)